Do you have a road trip coming up? Are you prepared?

 If your oil change date is coming up, consider getting it done before the trip.
 Change the engine air filter if it’s full of muck and dust – clogging is a problem.

 The filter collects dust and debris to prevent them from making their way into the car engine.
 It’s important to replace the filter when needed, as it can affect your car’s acceleration performance.
+If you’ve added any performance upgrades, original equipment replacement components, suspension systems, recovery equipment, lighting, or Cummins parts and accessories, be sure to check those, too.
+You want to ensure that everything is in working order.

 The most common way to know when it’s time to replace your brake pads is when you begin to hear a squealing noise.
 Make sure the brakes are the source of the squealing noise.
 If not, that is another issue you will want to check out before leaving for your trip.